Vivek-04022001/documentation/docs/backend/portal-actions.md

 You can now edit its settings by clicking its {guilabel}`Edit` button.

 It's important to note that the ability to add or edit portal actions is only available to users with the appropriate permissions.
-If you do not have the necessary permissions, you won't be able to access the {guilabel}`Portal actions` control panel.
+If you don't have the necessary permissions, you won't be able to access the {guilabel}`Portal actions` control panel.

 ## Exporting or importing portal actions